Sweet and Low (poem): Text

 Sleep, my little one, sleep, my pretty one, sleep.

 In popular culture

 Joseph Barnby set the poem as a partsong in 1865.

 The title has been reused used many times, notably by Benjamin Eisenstadt in 1957 for his artificial sweetener brand Sweet'n Low.
 Mary Higgins Clark's 1989 novel While My Pretty One Sleeps takes its title from the first stanza.

+In the first issue of the comic Open Your Eyes by Levi Nunnink, part of the poem is included over an image on the final page.